 Bij mij draait alles om één vraag: hoe is het om jou te zijn?

-Ik ben opgegroeid in Nederland, Curaçao en Zwitserland, met wisselingen tussen deze landen.
+Ik ben opgegroeid i an Nederland, Curaçao en Zwitserland, met wisselingen tussen deze landen.
 Tien jaar geleden verhuisde ik naar Amsterdam, waar ik nu het langst op één plek woon.

 Misschien komt het door al het verhuizen, maar misschien gewoon door wie ik ben: ik ben geïntrigeerd door mensen en hun wereldbeelden.
 Waarom ben jij wie je bent?
 Waarom denk je zo?
 Had het anders geweest als je ergens anders was opgegroeid?
 Geen psychologische vragen, maar antropologische.